lisa-lin/snake/README.md

 # snake
-A simple game of Snake to play in your browser.
+A simple game of Snake to play in your browser, and programmed in Javascript, jQuery and HTML.